Back to Blog

 • STOP, QUIT, CANCEL, UNSUBSCRIBE, END

-• Platform automatically processes
+• Platform processes them automatically

-• Adds number to suppression list
+• Adds the number to the suppression list

-• Sends confirmation message
+• Sends a confirmation message

 • Volunteer notified